trance1st/JSONP1.1-DEMO/Readme.md

 >  See the class JsonMergePatchExample for more examples

->  Solve the exercise described in JsonMergePatch.txt (use the class JsonMergePatchExercise for solution)
+>  Solve the exercise described in JsonMergePatch.txt (use the class JsonMergePatchExercise to solve)

 ##### 5 - Process JSON objects (actually JSON arrays) like JAVA 8 streams
  You can process JSON arrays in the same way you process JAVA 8 streams: